 required by JTI, we choose the TCI approach, where we obtain a separate

-table for each class of the Person
+table for each class of the Person segmentation, but

 without foreign keys.
 Our choices result in the model shown in Figure 17.4 below, which